Midsumma Pride March Participation

 Businesses will not march ahead of queer advocacy and gender-and-sexuality-diverse-representative groups.
 No businesses pay to be part of Midsumma Pride March and Midsumma Pride March is not sponsored by a commercial organisation or business.

-Why are Police at Midsumma Pride March?
+Why are there any police at Pride events?

 What is Midsumma's role in organising Midsumma Pride March?